Dayne-Game/getting-jeff-to-fix-my-stuff/README.md

 ## Setup GUI Application

-Open up Visual Studio for Mac ``` command + spacebar ``` and searcg Visual Studio and press enter, on Windows oh wait, you can't open it because you don't have a mac 🤣🤣🤣🤣🤣🤣
+Open up Visual Studio for Mac ``` command + spacebar ``` and search Visual Studio and press enter, on Windows oh wait, you can't open it because you don't have a mac 🤣🤣🤣🤣🤣🤣

 Once Visual Studio for Mac is opened open up the ```MainMovieManager.sln ``` which is inside the Root Folder, that I showed you before.